Thermometer: Sealed liquid-in-glass thermometer

-However, each inventor and each thermometer was unique — there was no standard scale.
+Early attempts at standardization

 Early attempts at standardization added a single reference point such as the freezing point of water.
-The use of two references for graduating the thermometer is said to have been introduced by Joachim Dalence in 1668 although Christiaan Huygens (1629–1695) in 1665 had already suggested the use of graduations based on the melting and boiling points of water as standards and, in 1694, Carlo Renaldini (1615–1698) proposed using them as fixed points along a universal scale.
+The use of two references for graduating the thermometer is said to have been introduced by Joachim Dalence in 1668, although Christiaan Huygens (1629–1695) in 1665 had already suggested the use of graduations based on the melting and boiling points of water as standards and, in 1694, Carlo Rinaldini (1615–1698) proposed using them as fixed points along a universal scale divided into degrees.
 In 1701, Isaac Newton (1642–1726/27) proposed a scale of 12 degrees between the melting point of ice and body temperature.

-Era of precision thermometry
+Precision thermometry

 In 1714, scientist and inventor Daniel Gabriel Fahrenheit invented a reliable thermometer, using mercury instead of alcohol and water mixtures.
 In 1724, he proposed a temperature scale which now (slightly adjusted) bears his name.
 In 1742, Anders Celsius (1701–1744) proposed a scale with zero at the boiling point and 100 degrees at the freezing point of water, though the scale which now bears his name has them the other way around.
 French entomologist René Antoine Ferchault de Réaumur invented an alcohol thermometer and, temperature scale in 1730, that ultimately proved to be less reliable than Fahrenheit's mercury thermometer.

 The first physician to use thermometer measurements in clinical practice was Herman Boerhaave (1668–1738).
 In 1866, Sir Thomas Clifford Allbutt (1836–1925) invented a clinical thermometer that produced a body temperature reading in five minutes as opposed to twenty.
-In 1999, Dr. Francesco Pompei of the Exergen Corporation introduced the world's first temporal artery thermometer, a non-invasive temperature sensor which scans the forehead in about two seconds and provides a medically accurate body temperature.